 Flashing needs to be properly sealed to protect against water intrusion.
 It also needs to remain nailed in place and even if that is all squared away, the metal can rust or crack.

-4. Villain: Missing Shingles
+4. Villain: Loose or Missing Shingles

 If you find a shingle lying in your garden, chances are the next rainstorm will be sending water into your house.
 Replacing a shingle is a matter of prying off the nails from the course below and sliding the new shingle into place.
 Nail the newcomer down securely and then re-nail its neighbors.